 Benjamin Graham, who wrote The Intelligent Investor and Security Analysis with David Dodd, is often referred to as “the father of value investing.”
 I have well-worn copies of both of those books.
-Graham may be better known for having mentored Warren Buffett, one of his students at Columbia Business School.
+Graham may be better known for mentoring Warren Buffett, one of his students at Columbia Business School.

 Graham-Influenced Company Benchmarks

-- Investment-grade ratings using the S&P system with an earnings-to price yield at least twice the AAA bond yield.
+- Investment-grade ratings use the S&P system with an earnings-to-price yield at least twice the AAA bond yield.

-- Paying dividends for the long term, yielding at least two-thirds of the AAA corporate bond yield.
+- Pay dividends for the long term, yielding at least two-thirds of the AAA corporate bond yield.

-- A current ratio of 1.5 or better.
+- Have a current ratio of 1.5 or better.
 This ratio is the current assets divided by current liabilities.
 Assets should more than cover liabilities for better liquidity.